Spiti - A Difficult Valley

-The Lahaul and Spiti region is also known as “A Little Tibet", as it has a similar terrain, vegetation, climate, topography, and culture like that of Tibet.
+The Lahaul & Spiti region is also known as “A Little Tibet", as it has a similar terrain, vegetation, climate, topography, and culture like that of Tibet.
 The local people pronounce the word Spiti as Piti which means, the middle country, and the valley also lies between Tibet, Ladakh, Kinnaur, Lahaul, and Kullu in the Great Himalayan region.

 Spiti is the remotest and the sparsely populated picturesque valley with little natural resources.
 The spectacular Pin Valley National Park is botanical. zoological, geological and archaeological museum.

-It's incredibly located ancient monasteries are the homes to the few surviving Buchen Lamas, belonging to the Buddhist Nyingmapa sect of Tibet.
+The incredibly located ancient monasteries in the entire valley are the homes to the few surviving Buchen Lamas, belonging to the Buddhist Nyingmapa sect of Tibet.
 These enormous architectural marvels are the result of the age-old prevalence of religious and monastic traditions.
 They hold the treasures, secrets, and wisdom of ancient civilizations.
 Such marvelous and fascinating monasteries perched precariously on steep cliffs display the indigenous culture.

-These formations of plunging gorges and towering ridges expose each layer of the ancient rocks thrust from the deep ocean, to form the roof of the world.
-The mountains devoid of any vegetation look like the valleys of the Moon because the peaks of the valley have become bare due to soil erosion by wind, sun and snow.
+This virgin region is surrounded on all sides by the soaring snow-covered summits.
+The mountains devoid of any vegetation look like the valleys of the Moon because the peaks of the valley have become bare due to soil erosion caused by wind, sun, and snow.
+The formations of plunging gorges and towering ridges expose each layer of the ancient rocks thrust from the deep ocean, to form the roof of the world.
 The mountain slopes have been swept down to the riverbeds and the deep blue sky seems to be pierced by the pointed cliffs.
-This virgin region is surrounded on all sides by the soaring snow covered summits.

 Things have hardly changed for over a century, since Rudyard Kipling in his novel "Kim", termed Spiti as “a place where God lives: and "a world within a world", or - a valley of leagues where the high hills were fashioned of the mere rubble and refuse from off the knees of the mountains.